-This command is used only if the possibility exists that static (non-changing) data can be stored in a page or pages of a sector, and the other pages of the same sector are erased and programmed a large number of times.
+This command is required only if the possibility exists that static (non-changing) data might be stored in a page or pages of a sector and the other pages of the same sector are erased and programmed a large number of times.
 Applications that modify data in a random fashion within a sector can fall into this category.
 To preserve data integrity of a sector, each page within a sector must be updated/rewritten at least once within every 50,000 cumulative page erase/program operations within that sector.
 The Auto Page Rewrite command provides a simple and efficient method to "refresh" a page in the main memory array in a single operation.

 The Auto Page Rewrite command is a combination of the Main Memory Page to Buffer Transfer and Buffer to Main Memory Page Program with Built-In Erase commands.
 With the Auto Page Rewrite command, a page of data is first transferred from the main memory to Buffer 1 or Buffer 2 and then the same data (from Buffer 1 or Buffer 2) is programmed back into the same page of main memory, essentially "refreshing" the contents of that page.
-To start the Auto Page Rewrite operation with the standard DataFlash page size (264 bytes), a 1-byte opcode, 58H for Buffer 1 or 59H for Buffer 2, must be clocked into the device followed by three address bytes comprised of four dummy bits, 11 page address bits (PA10-PA0) that specify the page in main memory to be rewritten, and nine dummy bits.
+To start the Auto Page Rewrite operation with the standard DataFlash page size (264 bytes), a 1-byte opcode, 58H for Buffer 1 or 59H for Buffer 2, must be clocked into the device followed by three address bytes comprised of three dummy bits, 12 page address bits (PA11-PA0) that specify the page in main memory to be rewritten, and nine dummy bits.

-To initiate an Auto Page Rewrite with the a binary page size (256 bytes), the opcode 58H for Buffer 1 or 59H for Buffer 2, must be clocked into the device followed by three address bytes consisting of five dummy bits, 11 page address bits (A18 - A8) that specify the page in the main memory that is to be rewritten, and eight dummy bits.
+To initiate an Auto Page Rewrite with the a binary page size (256 bytes), the opcode 58H for Buffer 1 or 59H for Buffer 2, must be clocked into the device followed by three address bytes consisting of four dummy bits, 12 page address bits (A19 - A8) that specify the page in the main memory that is to be rewritten, and eight dummy bits.
 When a low-to-high transition occurs on the $\overline{\text{CS}}$ pin, the part first transfers data from the page in main memory to a buffer and then program the data from the buffer back into same page of main memory.
-The operation is internally self-timed and takes a maximum time of t{EP} .
+The operation is internally self-timed and takes a maximum time of $t{\text{EP}}$ .
 During this time, the RDY/BUSY Status Register indicates that the part is busy.

-If a sector is programmed or reprogrammed sequentially page by page and the possibility does not exist that there is a page or pages of static data, then the programming algorithm shown in Figure 27-1, on page 69, is recommended.
-Otherwise, if there is a chance that a page or pages of a sector that contain static data, then the programming algorithm shown in Figure 27-2, on page 70, is recommended.
-Contact Adesto for availability of devices that are specified to exceed the 50,000 cycle cumulative limit.
+If a sector is programmed or reprogrammed sequentially page by page and the possibility does not exist that there is a page or pages of static data, then the programming algorithm shown in Figure 27-1 on page 69 is recommended.
+Otherwise, if there is a chance that there are one or more pages of a sector that contain static data, then the programming algorithm shown in Figure 27-2 on page 70 is recommended.